equilnite/stats-home/README.md

 # AP Statistics with Mr. Chang

-WELCOME to AP Statistics, an introductory course to the concepts and tools for collecting, analyzing, and drawing conclusions from data.
+WELCOME to AP Statistics, an introductory course to the *traditional* statistical concepts and tools for collecting, analyzing, and drawing conclusions from data along with their probabalistic underpinnings.
 In this modern world driven by data, an understanding of data representations and data usage become ever more significant.

 These concepts and tools can be used to investigate questions such as: